 Introduction

 Long term monitoring of animal populations in the wild is of great interest for ecology and management (Clutton-Brock and Sheldon 2010).
 In a context of global change, such long term monitoring programs contribute to highlight major changes in population composition, dynamics and abundance over the last decades (Parmesan 2006).
 In the North Pacific, analyses confirmed climate-related shifts in the abundance of most salmonid species since the 1940’s, associated with reported ecosystem regime shifts (Irvine and Fukuwaka 2011).
-In the North Atlantic, the widespread decline in salmon abundance went with a decrease in both survival and age at maturity (Chaput 2012).
+In the North Atlantic, the widespread decline in salmon abundance was associated with a decrease in both survival and age at maturity (Chaput 2012).
 This global change makes it particularly important to be able to predict population structure and abundance in the future under different climatic scenarios.
 However, predictive population dynamics models are difficult to parameterize and often return high level of uncertainty, which hinder their use by managers and policy makers.
 Stock assessments form the basis for catch advice for salmon fisheries, but they mask regional differences and annual river-specific stock assessments are only available for some 25% of the rivers (Chaput 2012).
 This is partly because field records are imperfect observation of the true state of an individual (Genovart et al. 2012).
 For instance, maturation status and gender is rarely known with certainty in fish monitoring programs without invasive or lethal methods.
 Thus, field studies are challenged by the need to reduce uncertainty in individual-level data.